zhiweigu2000/Job-finding/Probability Notes.md

 Expectation:

+Average of
-Average of all possible values of X, weighted by their probabilities
+possible values of X, weighted by their probabilities

 $E(X) = \displaystyle\sum_{all x} xP(X=x)$